-We here aim to illustrate the potential for this model-game approach, both in terms of aiding model communication as well data collection for improved parameterisation, by introducing Animal&Farm (A&F).
+We aim to illustrate the potential for this model-game approach, both in terms of aiding model communication as well data collection for improved parameterisation, by introducing Animal&Farm (A&F).
 We developed A&F as a simple interactive game front-end for a complex socio-ecological modelling framework (GMSE), in which the player acts as the manager of a virtual environment in which a population of wild grazing animals (the natural resource) may adversely affect farming yield, with farmers acting to maximise their yield and potentially hunting the animals.
 We argue that that by acting as an interface between users (i.e. players) and a complex underlying model with many components and assumptions, such a game can simultaneously (1) aid the communication and useability of the underlying model and (2) can be used to gather data to improve the parameterisation of such models.
 We first briefly summarise the underlying modelling framework, its potential and limitations.
 Second, we describe both the structure of A&F itself as well as its database back-end.
 Third, we outline how this approach may be used to collect data on player decision-making in simulated in silico experiments, and present some example results of doing so; noting that these findings are intended as illustrative only.
 Finally, using test player feedback as a basis, we discuss both the limitations of this approach as well as its wider potential.

 Outline of approach